-In some cases, digital marketers are completely skeptical of SEO and SEM companies altogether.
+In some cases, digital marketers are completely skeptical of these digital marketing companies altogether.
 They feel as if these types of companies only exist to take advantage of business owners who would like to get their website to the top of the search engines.
 They assume that companies like these intentionally spread misinformation and they need the company to prove how what they offer can be useful to them.

 Objection #4: We don’t have the budget.

-There are a lot of Singapore business owners who do understand the value of SEO and SEM services.
+There are a lot of Singapore business owners who do understand the value of these digital marketing services.
 And they also know that it is well worth the cost.
 However, they may be unable to afford the cost upfront.
 In many cases, these businesses will let the company know that they don’t have the budget for these services but will be more than willing to pay more for higher rankings as the business scales.

 Objection #5: We only require short-term, quick results.

-There are also businesses who prefer that the company only helps them on a monthly basis.
-Sure, they are impressed by the company ranking them on Google’s first page, but they don’t think that consistent SEO or SEM services are necessary.
+There are also businesses that prefer that the company only helps them on a monthly basis.
+Sure, they are impressed by the company ranking them on Google’s first page, but they don’t think that consistent SEO services or paid media management are necessary.
 They would much rather be reviewed by the company every now and then.
 They prefer one-off services and they tend to view any help that the agency gives them as a quick boost for their business.

 Objection #6: You can’t make the same promise as the other company.

-If the Singapore digital marketer has spoken with another company, then they probably already have an idea of what they do and don’t want.
+If the digital marketer has spoken with another company, then they probably already have an idea of what they do and don’t want.
 And perhaps they want one of the things that the other company has promised them.
-However, perhaps the current SEO or SEM company that they are speaking with cannot make this same promise.
+However, perhaps the current agency that they are speaking with cannot make this same promise.
 For instance, maybe the other company has promised to get their company website to rank on the first page of the search engine and for a certain keyword.
-If the very next SEO or SEM company that they speak with cannot make the same promise, then they are going to wonder why.
+If the very next agency that they speak with cannot make the same promise, then they are going to wonder why.
 And they are likely to be skeptical.

 Objection #7: Anybody can do what you do.

 There are some Singapore business owners who assume that SEO or SEM is much more simple than it looks.
-In fact, many think that anyone could do the job of an SEO agency.
+In fact, many think that anyone could do the job of a qualified digital marketing agency.
 These individuals often want an audit so that they can fix the problem themselves.
 They don’t believe that they need to pay a specialist to do such a simple and straightforward task.

 Objection #8: We don’t want you to work with anyone else in our niche.